Anas-siddiqui/dota2datatest/README.md

 <br>
 6- views folder contains all the html files for rendering
 <br>
-7- Dota 2 match table div is inside a separated file for cleaner code (matches.html)
+7- Dota 2 match table div is inside a separated file for cleaner code (matches.html).
+Table has searching and sorting (click on cloumn heading) features.
 <br>
 8- Main homepage (index.html) is using Bootstrap for structuring, there is a navbar and table inside it.
 <br>